vinnieOrdobas/Code-Institute-MS3-team-tracker/README.md

 #### 3. Structure

 > The goal of the app is to render complex information in one simplified data stream, so the structure needs to translate that in a visual design - it was planned to stem from an already known convention to clarify the usage.
-> It takes the structure of a simplistic convention of data, in a schema known to the user such as a webmail design - it takes the same layout and adds functionality in straight-forward format to convey information in a condensed shape.
+> It takes the structure of a simplistic convention of data, in a schema known to the user such as a web mail design - it takes the same layout and adds functionality in straightforward format to convey information in a condensed shape.

 #### 4. Skeleton

-> - [Wire frames](assets/docs/wireframes.pdf): Webapp categorised in five different clusters.
+> - [Wire frames](assets/docs/wireframes.pdf): Web app categorised in five different clusters.
 >
 > - Home, Login, Profile, Teams and Training.
 >